nairamith/chess_player_performance/README.md

+<font size=10> Modelling Chess Player Performances</font>

-Comparing Performance of Anand Viswanathan and Magnus Carlsen:
+##Comparing Performance of Anand Viswanathan and Magnus Carlsen:

 Figure below shows the box plot of the ACPL of the two players.
 The mean of the ACPL scores of Anand, Vishwanathan is 14.15 while the mean of the ACPL scores of Carlsen, Magnus is 10.7.
 Hence the difference between the average of the ACPL scores of the two people is 3.45 suggesting that the mean of Anand’s ACPL is higher than Carlsen’s.
 However, there is a possibility that if we don’t consider some of the high ACPL games of Anand or the low ACPL games of Carlsen in the sample, the results might be completely different.
 Running a T-test on the average scores with the null hypothesis that the mean ACPL is 0, we get a t-score of 1.9494 which has a p-value of 0.05514.
 This suggests that ACPL of both these players come from the same distribution.
 However, the box plot reveals something different.
 We will use Bayesian Analysis to obtain more information on this